 - They experienced severe emotional distress or emotional detachment during or after the event.

-It should be understood that risk factors are not guarantees.
+It should be understood that risk factors are not guaranteed.
 They only increase the probability, often very slightly, that a person may develop a disorder or disease.
 However, if someone has multiple risk factors, their chances of developing the disorder increase.

 Co-Occurring Substance Abuse